 IMPACT: Millennials donate to causes that show impact and results.
 They want to see what they are giving to, want to know a difference is being made, and want to feel inspired by the cause.
 They typically look for information about what the organization does and how donations are used when they check a nonprofit’s website.
 “Self-talk” doesn’t impress; they are less interested in the people or the ideas behind a nonprofit than they are in the results that the nonprofit produces.
 Practice transparency and leverage your current digital resources to better communicate real-time impact.

 PASSION: When Millennials are personally invested in a cause they care about, they look for companies and products that share their passion.
 Increasingly, the quickest way to a donor’s wallet is through the heart — so start focusing on human connection, rather than dry details.
 Brands that support equal rights and opportunities are best positioned to click with the masses, particularly as open-minded Millennials enter their peak earning years and assert more dominance in the marketplace.

 HOW they give:

 DIGITALLY: Phones have become their gateway to all giving opportunities.
 In the last year, the majority of transactions happened online with a mobile device.
 If you can get Millennials to fall in love with your cause and become social media brand evangelists for you, you can unleash a potential firestorm of influence.
-Optimize your website to be mobile-friendly and user-friendly — allowing your audience to easily navigate and engage with the information that is most important to them.
+Optimize your website to be mobile-friendly — allowing your audience to easily navigate and engage with the information that is most important to them.

 SHARING: Millennials have an intrinsic desire to share what they care about.
 But they don’t just share charitable causes on social media — it’s also where new causes are discovered.
 If you want to raise funds, you absolutely must embrace social media.
 Provide people with photos and videos to share.
 Create hashtags surrounding your cause.
 Make every facet of your website shareable.